 Current Personal Income Tax rates in Greece are:

 (NB: rates are for the tax year 2020)

 Employers and employees also have to pay Greek social security, which is called National Insurance rates are currently about 25% for the employer and 16% for the employee on their gross salary.

 It is the employers’ legal responsibility to pay over employee’s tax and social security deductions to the Greek tax authorities.

 For other EU nationals exceptions may be given for a limited period of time provided they can prove they are registered at home.

 Yes, it is compulsory that the Director of a Private Company must be insured.
-He can either be an employee of the company or can be a person that offers his services without employment strings; however he must pay at least 167,5 euros per month to the National Insurance Organisation ( in case the Director is insured for the first time as Director, the social contributions is 136 euros monthly).
+He can either be an employee of the company or can be a person that offers his services without employment strings; however he must pay at least 220 euros per month to the National Insurance Organisation ( in case the Director is insured for the first time as Director, the social contributions is 136 euros monthly).

 Since the Business registration of the new company, a wide range of tax- accounting obligations runs in certain time periods. -We provide several packages of Tax- Accounting Compliance depending on the needs of each company.